Dynamics of Large Boson Systems with Attractive Interaction and a Derivation of the Cubic Focusing NLS in $\mathbb{R}^3$: Earlier Results and Main Statements

 In short, we have the relations

-Let us note that the creation and annihilation operators $a(\bar\phi)$ and $a^\dagger(\phi)$ associated to the field $\phi$ are unbounded, densely defined, closed operators.
-Moreover, one can easily verify, formally, $(a^\dagger_x, a_x)$ satisfy the canonical commutation relation (CCR): $[a_x, a_y^\dagger] = \delta(x-y)$, $[a_x, a_y] = [a_x^\dagger, a_y^\dagger] = 0$\footnote{The reader should note for any $f, g \in \mathfrak{h}$ the CCR for $a^\dagger(f)$ and $a(g)$ are not well defined since there are domain issues that need to be resolved for the given unbounded operators.
+Let us note that the creation and annihilation operators\footnote{It should be warned that we follow the convention of \cite{GM2} and define our annihilation operator to be a linear map as opposed to the conventional definition of anti-linear.
+This definition is also consistent with the view that $a_x$ is a distribution-valued operator, since $a_x\psi$ acts linearly on $\mathfrak{h}$. } $a(\bar\phi)$ and $a^\ast(\phi)$ associated to the field $\phi$ are unbounded, densely defined, closed operators.
+Moreover, one can easily verify, formally, $(a^\ast_x, a_x)$ satisfy the canonical commutation relations (CCR): $[a_x, a_y^\ast] = \delta(x-y)$, $[a_x, a_y] = [a_x^\ast, a_y^\ast] = 0$\footnote{The reader should note for any $f, g \in \mathfrak{h}$ the CCR for $a^\ast(f)$ and $a(g)$ are not well defined since there are domain issues that need to be resolved for the given unbounded operators.
 For an exotic example of an ill-defined commutator of unbounded operators, we refer the reader to Chapter VIII.5 of \cite{ReSim}. }, and the \emph{number operator} defined by

-is a diagonal operator on $\mathcal{F}$ that counts the number of particles in each sector.
+is a diagonal operator on $\mathcal{F}$ that counts the number of particles in each and every sector.

-As mention in the introduction we are interested in studying the time evolution of the coherent state in Fock space.
-Before doing so, let us define the initial datum, the coherent state and the Fock Hamiltonian.
-For each $\phi \in \mathfrak{h}$, we associate the corresponding unique closure of the operator
+As mentioned in the introduction, we are interested in studying the time evolution of uncorrelated states or states around the ground state of an $N$-body system in the Fock space setting.
+To this end, it is convenient to define a special class of initial data, the coherent states (or, more generally, squeezed states which we will define shortly), and the Fock Hamiltonian.